 Projects may lose points based on the following:

 Compliance / QC History (loss of up to 25 points)

-Uncertainty regarding the proposed plan of finance and/or funding sources (loss of up to 10 points) – this includes projects that have not finalized selection of equity and senior lending partners, or projects that rely on public funding sources that have not been awarded.
+Federal Tax Credit Pricing utilizing a Discounted Cash Flow Method below $0.80 (loss of up to 20 points)Uncertainty regarding the proposed plan of finance and/or funding sources (loss of up to 10 points) – this includes projects that have not finalized selection of equity and senior lending partners, or projects that rely on public funding sources that have not been awarded.

 Cost per unit at time of application is more than $435,000 for any new construction and $375,000 for acquisition rehab (loss of up to 5 points) Note: for rebuilds/extensive rehab, projects may be considered in the new construction category for scoring.